Guided small group motorcycle tour of World Heritage sites in Victoria and South Australia

-From Hamilton we to Naracoorte for an afternoon visit to this UNESCO World heritage site for fossils.
-The Naracoorte Caves Park is one of only three fossil sites in to be given an official World Heritage Listing.
+From Hamilton we travel to Naracoorte for an afternoon visit to this UNESCO World heritage site for fossils.
+The Naracoorte Caves Park is one of only three fossil sites in Australia to be given an official World Heritage Listing.
 There is a two simple reasons why the caves are so important:

 They are caves on a flat landscape and therefore were caves that both animals and humans fell into and couldn’t get out of – nature created them as traps.
-The animals that fell into the holes and died in the caves became a record of such exotica as giant kangaroos, large marsupial lions and giant wombats which once roamed the area.
+The animals that fell into the holes and died in the caves became a unique wildlife record of such exotica as giant kangaroos, large marsupial lions and giant wombats which once roamed the area.

-The Caves preserve the most complete fossil record we have for this period of time, spanning several ice ages, the arrival of humans in the area and the extinction of ’s iconic Megafauna roughly 60,000 years ago.
+The Caves preserve the most complete fossil record we have for this period of time, spanning several ice ages, the arrival of humans in the area and the extinction of Australia ’s iconic Megafauna roughly 60,000 years ago.

-This escorted group now heads north to Ouyen and Balranald travelling through the flat land of wheat fields and grazing sheep.
+This escorted group tour now heads north to Ouyen and Balranald travelling through the flat land of wheat fields and grazing sheep.

 Balranald is located on the western edge of the vast Hay plain initially settled as a place once used to ford the Murrumbidgee River.
 Today it is a service centre for the surrounding irrigation district.
 The Heritage Park in Market Street draws the historic interest of the area with the old gaol, the school house and an historical museum.

-For travellers on this guided the fascinating part when looking at the landscape of Mungo and the Willandra Lakes is that it is a geological window where this small group can look into the deep past of old .
+For travellers on this guided tour the fascinating part when looking at the landscape of Mungo and the Willandra Lakes is that it is a geological window where this small group tour can look into the deep past of old Australia.
 Buried here in thick layers of sand and clay are the tell-tale signs of how the climate, waters and landforms have changed over the last 100,000 years.
-And for at least 45,000 years humans have shared that .
-The ancient Willandra people thrived with the abundance of the lakes, then adapted to drier, hungrier times of the last ice age and survived to the present .
+And for at least 45,000 years humans have shared that journey.
+The ancient Willandra people thrived with the abundance of the lakes, then adapted to drier, hungrier times of the last ice age and survived to the present day.
 Their story can be discovered in the folds of the land, along with their fireplaces, burials, middens and tools.
 The people of Lake Mungo and the Willandra Lakes have a long past that is important to the whole world in archaeological studies and human evolution.

-Lake Mungo is one of the most important archaelogical sites in .
+Lake Mungo is one of the most important archaeological sites in Australia.
 A unique set of circumstances have created a landscape where it is possible to get an insight into Aboriginal life some 40,000 years ago.
 At that time Lake Mungo was one of series of large, deep, interlocking lakes teeming with large fish.
 It was 20 km long, 10 km wide and 15 m deep.
 On the lake's eastern shore sand dunes provided sheltered campsites.
 Not surprisingly Aboriginal hunters and gatherers settled on the shores, established campsites and enjoyed a healthy diet of fish, crustaceans and animals which came to drink at the water's edge.